Last updated on .

 Victory Museum

 Across from Victory Square is the Victory Museum (Zafer Müzesi), a museum dedicated to the Turkish victory in the War of Independence at nearby Dumlupınar.
 It’s housed in the old Government House (Hükümet Konağı) and has some interesting artifacts and photos from the war and the Greek occupation of Afyon.
 In fact, Greek forces used the building as a headquarters building from July 13, 1921, to August 27, 1922.
-Unfortunately, the museum has been closed for restoration for several years (as of September 2023).
+Admission is free and it’s open daily except Sundays (as of September 2024).

 Victory Museum in Afyon, Turkey